 Dr. Jenkins has served as a Reviewer for a number of professional journals including the Journal of Clinical Microbiology, the Journal of Infectious Diseases, Antimicrobial Agents and Chemotherapy, Clinical Infectious Diseases, the Annals of Internal Medicine, Digestive Diseases, Clinical Microbiology Reviews, the International Journal of Antimicrobial Agents, Clinical Microbiology and Infection, ASM News, Anaerobe, Mayo Clinic Proceedings, and Diagnostic Microbiology and Infectious Diseases, and currently serves on the Editorial Board of the journal Anaerobe.

-A Fellow of the American Academy of Microbiology and a Diplomate of the American Board of Medical Microbiology in Public Health and Medical Microbiology, he additionally holds or has held a host of positions in professional organizations and societies including Chairman of the American Board of Medical Microbiology, the Board of Governors of the American Academy of Microbiology; Chairman of the American Board of Medical Microbiology Standards and Examination Committee, Chairman of Division C (Clinical Microbiology) of the American Society for Microbiology; the Clinical Laboratory Standards Institute (CLSI) Area Committee on Microbiology, the CLSI Subcommittee on Antimicrobial Susceptibility Testing (SAST), the CLSI SAST Working Group on Anaerobes, the CLSI SAST Working Group on the Analysis and Presentation of Cumulative Antimicrobial Susceptibility Test Data, the CLSI SAST Working Group on Clinical Studies, as chair of the CLSI SAST Enterobacteriaceae Working Group and currently as co-chair of the CLSI SAST Methodology Working Group and a member of the ICAAC Program Committee.
+A Fellow of the American Academy of Microbiology and a Diplomate of the American Board of Medical Microbiology in Public Health and Medical Microbiology, he additionally holds or has held a host of positions in professional organizations and societies including Chairman of the American Board of Medical Microbiology, the Board of Governors of the American Academy of Microbiology; Chairman of the American Board of Medical Microbiology Standards and Examination Committee, Chairman of Division C (Clinical Microbiology) of the American Society for Microbiology; the Clinical Laboratory Standards Institute (CLSI) Area Committee on Microbiology, the CLSI Subcommittee on Antimicrobial Susceptibility Testing (SAST), the CLSI SAST Working Group on Anaerobes, the CLSI SAST Working Group on the Analysis and Presentation of Cumulative Antimicrobial Susceptibility Test Data, the CLSI SAST Working Group on Clinical Studies, as chair of the CLSI SAST Enterobacteriaceae Working Group and as co-chair of the CLSI SAST Methodology Working Group, as well as a member of the ICAAC Program Committee.